donglaizhang/logfileprocessing/design/README.md

 ---
 ## Performance Analysis

 * Sort by name.
-Because the total number of files is about 1,000,000, and the algorithm of sorting in JDK is quick sort, the time complexsity is O(nlogn).
+Because the total number of files is about 1,000,000, and quick sort is used by JDK, the time complexsity is O(nlogn).
+About 2s in my Labtop
 * Write the intermediate result to the file.
 Because the disk is SSD(ref: requirement document), and the intermediate result is about 50MB(list name is 42MB +start number is about 10MB), this process is will be quick.

 * If processing of inserting the row number is quick enough, (enough CPU cores), the processing speed may arrive the maximum of disk(like 300MB/s).
 1T data need 1024*1024/300=3500s.

 ---

+## Some Details

+* long for row number.
+Assuming the number of log file is 100,000 in average(20 bytes in one row, totally less than 2MB), and the number of log file is 1,000,000, so the total the number of row is 100,000,000,000.
+Less than Long.MAX_VALUE

 ## For Extending
 * For more log files

-	If the log files are more than 1 million, like 10 million, the memory is not enough to load them.
+	If the log files are more than 1 million, like 100 million, the memory is not enough to load their names.
 It need to be sorted by multi files, like every 1 million filenames can be sorted in memory and stored in one file.
-10 million files means 10 files for storing filenames.
+10 million files means all filenames in 10 sorted files.
 Merge every two file with filenames util only one left.